shoshani-michael/magic/README.md

 ## Start

-Using conda to create a environment for MAGIC:
+Using conda to create an environment for MAGIC:

 ```bash
 conda create -n magic python=3.10.1